getAlby/js-lightning-tools/README.md

 + options:
   + webln: the webln object used to call `sendPayment()` defaults to globalThis.webln
   + store: a key/value store object to persiste the l402 for each URL.
 The store must implement a `getItem()`/`setItem()` function as the browser's localStorage.
 By default a memory storage is used.
-  + header: defaults to L402 but if you need to consume an old LSAT API set this to LSAT
+  + headerKey: defaults to L402 but if you need to consume an old LSAT API set this to LSAT

 ##### Examples